Wine Intro with Lisa Shea Logo

 As a bit of background, the tannic, leathery flavor of red wine comes from the red grape skins.
 All grape "insides" are white in color.
 So a red wine that only uses the skins briefly during winemaking - like a white zinfandel - is going to generally be less tannic and more sweet.
 It will also be light in color, since the color comes from the grape skins.
 A wine that sits on the skins for a long time during winemaking will end up darker in color, more tannic - and more healthy.
 That's because many of the health compounds in a wine come from its skin.

-First, the easiest wines for most new drinkers to handle are the white zinfandel and white merlot style.
+The easiest wines for most new drinkers to handle tend to be the white zinfandel and white merlot style.
 These are very sweet in the grand scheme of things, but to someone used to drinking sugary sodas they will seem "normal".
 Think of this as someone taking coffee and dumping 5 creams and 5 sugars into it.
-Yes, it's barely coffee, but it's a start :)
+It is the flavor of wine plus a lot of sweetness.

 Note again that these blush wines are only in contact with the grape skins for a short period of time.
 That's why they are light pink and not deep red.
 This also means they does not have many of the health benefits associated with red wine.
 Still, it's a way to get started.